Eonblast/Erlualib/README.markdown

 This is a fork of raycmorgan's erl-lua erlang-lua integration library.
-The original is available here: http://github.com/raycmorgan/erl-lua
+The original is available [here](http://github.com/raycmorgan/erl-lua)

 Example: